Maneeshnirmal/infotrixs/README.md

-# Please read task 1.txt file  to know how i perform the task (included detail description  and command).
+1.Please read task 1.pdf file  to know about the coomands and how i setup the enviornment (included detail description  and command).
-#aws ip adress were created  and terminated at the moment.
+2.aws ip adress were created  and terminated at the moment.
+3. enviornment_created.pdf shows how i peformed it in AWS (detailed description instead of screenshot)